 I used to feel frustrated about it when I was younger, but nowadays I’m grateful because it made me more aware and sparked my passion for healthy living.

 And that’s such as core part of who I am and what I do.

-There are many reasons to embrace a toxin-free lifestyle: health (prevention), environmental considerations, animal rights etc.
+There are many reasons to embrace a toxin-free lifestyle: health, environmental considerations, animal rights etc.

-When I started to look into products like toothpaste and deodorant, I was shocked to learn how many toxins they contain, ranging from allergy causing substances to carcinogens, which can lead to cancer.
+When I started to look into products like toothpaste and deodorant, I was shocked to learn how many toxins they contain.
+They can range from allergy causing substances to carcinogens, which can lead to cancer.

 Ingredients such as parabens, triclosan, sodium lauryl sulfate, mineral oil, mercury, lead and others have no place in our body, but are unfortunately still used in many products.

-Luckily, nowadays there are more and more natural body care products available; good quality ingredients from brands with beautiful ideologies.
+Luckily, nowadays there are more and more natural body care products available.
+They are made by brands with beautiful ideologies using good quality ingredients.

-These are the kind of companies I like to support; not just for my own health and beauty, but because I care deeply for our planet, animals and human rights.
+These are the kind of companies I like to support.
+Not just for my own health and beauty, but because I care deeply for our planet, animals and for human rights.

-Another big lifestyle change happened a few years ago to me.
+Another big lifestyle change happened to me a few years ago.